ceilfors/ceilfors.github.io/_drafts/continuous-delivery-with-chef.md

     we are to make `release/100` git tag out of `build/100` git tag.
 This should be achieved via REST API to avoid recloning your entire git repository.

-    Important because build tags will be deleted by your cookbook build once they are old enough.
+    This step is necessary because your build tags will be deleted by your cookbook build once they are old enough.

 - Promote all upstream cookbook dependencies